ryzxxn/PIS-bucket/README.md

 ## Deployed Application

 The application is deployed and can be accessed [here](https://upload-io.netlify.app/).
 Please note that due to the free tier hosting of the backend on Render.com, it may take around 40-50 seconds for the API to initialize.
 Once started, it should work as intended.

-## Getting Started

-Refer to the `SETUP.md` file for detailed instructions on setting up the project, including environment variables, dependencies, and running the application.

-## Additional Notes

-Feel free to explore the `TELEGRAM_API.md` file for insights into integrating the Telegram API into the project.

----

-This documentation provides an overview of the project, the motivation behind the change, technical details, and guidance on setting up and integrating Telegram into the system.
-Explore the respective documentation files for more in-depth information.

-Note: Ensure that sensitive information such as API keys and tokens are securely stored and not included in the public repository.
-Consider using environment variables or a configuration file for such sensitive data.